 It had all the fixing of a coal company town: stores, a hotel, bunkhouses, a school, a church, mines, a post office and a railroad station.
 Miners cabins consisted of three rooms.
 The officials and their families lived in larger homes.

 All of this existed where Maple Valley – Renton Highway (Hwy 169) is intersected with 196th Ave SE and SE Jones Road.
+Plus the townsite was a bit towards Maple Valley stretching out along the river.
 Hmmmm… Jones Road?

 In 1885 to help support her family Ann went into the hotel/boarding house business that housed miners.
 The family moved to BD and establish the first hotel there.
 According to an Obituary on Ben’s son it was the Black Diamond Hotel.
 Here is a picture of it from BD History.